Want the perfect workout program?Take Quiz

 (Non transgender - aka cisgender) women mainly do hormone therapy treatment to help with menopausal symptoms or vaginal discomfort during sexual intercourse, not for cosmetic reasons.
 No doctor will recommend this because you want wide hips if your levels are normal.

 All in all, if your hips aren’t wide, there is really nothing you can do about it on a bone structural level.
 Again, what you can do is build muscle around your hips and keep your waist tight, which will create that hourglass look.
-And guess what, muscles are sexy and the also suggest good health!
+And guess what, muscles are sexy (if you don't think so, just check out these female fitness models).
+Moreover, well-built muscles suggest good health!
 It's not all about curves when it comes to attractiveness.
 There are many indicators of good health, and being fit is one of them, regardless of if your hips are very wide in proportion to your waist.

 Ok, now, assuming you want to go about widening your hips the right way (no surgery or treatments), you need to focus on building muscle around your hips (and shoulders) and keep your waist tight, as this will make your hips wider (and look wider), giving you that hourglass appearance.